cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/04-ODreintwithADLCL.md

 Go to Jupyter again, and this time open the notebook ``.
 This notebook is very similar to the previous one.
 But this time, we plot all processes together, once again, with the correct weights.
 Run the notebook and enjoy observing the final histograms.

 {: .language-bash}

+## The end -- or is it?

+Congratulations!
+You have finished the exercise.
+We hope you enjoyed this simple reinterprtation study with ADL/CutLang and found it useful.
+We also hope you are inspired with ideas to start your own reinterpretation, or even new analysis design studies.

+> ## A dedicated VLQ analysis
+> In truth, CMS already has a dedicated analysis for vector-like quarks, which explore the boosted nature of decay products.
+> CMS-B2G-16-024: *Search for pair production of vector-like T and B quarks in single-lepton final states using boosted jet substructure in proton-proton collisions at sqrt(s) = 13 TeV*
+> arXiv link: ([arXiv:1706.03408](https://arxiv.org/abs/1706.03408)), publication reference: JHEP 11 (2017) 085 .
+> Some cuts applied here were inspired by that analysis.
+> In case you are curious, try [our lesson on implementing that analysis from the 2022 workshop](https://cms-opendata-workshop.github.io/workshop2022-lesson-run2-adlcl/).
+{: .callout}

+We are always happy to hear your suggestions and answer your questions!

 {% include links.md %}